 While seeing spiders is a normal part of daily life throughout the entire year, they are especially abundant in the fall months.
 Every year when temperatures begin to drop, spiders start to move inside of homes for shelter and in search of a mate.
 As with most pests, spiders dislike cooler weather and are attracted to the dark, warm areas easily found inside of homes.
 Although most species won’t cause harm, no homeowner want a spider infestation.
 Thankfully, there are a number of ways you can prevent spiders from getting inside of your property in the first place.
-Read on for Western Exterminator’s top spider prevention tips for this fall and all year long.
+Read on for Rentokil’s top spider prevention tips for this fall and all year long.

 What are Spiders Attracted To?